JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 ## Context Rules

 `WebSymbolsContextProvider` is straightforward to use, but it is not very efficient.
-When many providers look for similar information, a lot of calculations are repeated and the performance of the whole IDE drops down.
+When many providers look for similar information, a lot of calculations are repeated, affecting the overall performance of the IDE.
 One of the examples is when providers look for the presence of some package manager dependency (Node package, Ruby Gem, Maven or Gradle dependency, etc.).
-To optimize this lookup, you can provide context rules.
+To optimize this lookup, context rules can be provided.

 ### Web Types with Context Rules

 One of the ways to provide context rules is through a [Web Types](websymbols_web_types.md) file.
-You can specify a top-level property `context-config`, e.g.:
+A top-level property `context-config` should be specified, e.g.:

 ```json
 {